Blaise-Telfer/react-forum/README.md

 # built with
 Backend: NodeJs, ExpressJs, MongoDB, Mongoose

-Frontend: React, JS, Bootstrap, HTML / CSS
+Frontend: React, Javascript, Bootstrap, HTML / CSS

 # features
 User registry and authentication / terms and conditions agreement / create a new post / search other users' post by cateogry, username and location / upload a profile pic and resume with Cloudinary / make a profile and update it at anytime / bookmark your favorite posts